srinivas-chicago/watchlist-angular/README.md

 HomeController is the entry point

-Starting screen shows distinct sectors and a search screen
+Starting screen shows distinct sectors and the nav bar has options to explore, create a watchlist and few useful links under resources

 MarketListingsSpecification - used for forming queries